 In this study, the effect of fractions extracted from Hemiscorpius lepturus scorpion venom on HEK293 human embryonic kidney cells was investigated in the presence and absence of H2O2.
 The survival percentage of cultured cells was measured using MTT test.
 For this purpose, different concentrations of two fractions F2 and F4 (0-35 µg/ml) were prepared.
 In addition, catalase enzyme was extracted from the cells and then its activity was measured.
 The results of the study showed that the survival percentage of HEK293 cells treated with F2 and F4 decreased in the presence and absence of H2O2 depending on the dose.
 The decrease in survival percentage at the concentration of 35 µg/ml, for both fractions F2 and F4, was 22.45% in the absence of H2O2 and 18.5% in the presence of H2O2 compared to the untreated control sample.
 Both F2 and F4 fractions neutralized the reduction of catalase enzyme activity, so they were able to increase the activity of catalase enzyme in the presence of H2O2 compared to the absence of H2O2.
 The increase in catalase activity for cells treated with F2 and F4 was, respectively, in the absence of H2O2 (28 and 61%) and in the presence of H2O2 (47 and 63%).
 In general, the results of the present study showed that F2 and F4 extracted from scorpion venom, through their antioxidant activity, increase the survival rate and also increase the activity of catalase enzyme.

-Keywords: Fraction; Scorpion venom; Hemiscorpius lepturus; HEK293; Antioxidant
+Keywords: Fraction, Scorpion venom, Hemiscorpius lepturus, HEK293, Antioxidant

-*Corresponding author E-mail: setayeshmehr@uoz.ac.ir
+*E-mail address: setayeshmehr@uoz.ac.ir

 Department of Biology, Faculty of Sciences, University of Zabol, Zabol, Iran